Reproduction & Stud Medicine

 At EVR we have a particular interest and expertise in reproductive work.
 We also offer advice on breeding stallions, foals and young stock and general stud management.

-We provide an ambulatory service for both public an private studs and for individual mare owners with procedures carried out at your own premises.
+We provide an ambulatory service for both public and private studs and for individual mare owners, with procedures carried out at your own premises if facilities permit.

 For owners who would rather send their mares away, we have boarding facilities for mares at New Barn Farm, Launton, Bicester.

 EVR has been approved by the British Equine Veterinary Association (BEVA) to perform insemination with both chilled and frozen semen.
 We have a similar, high success rates for both chilled and frozen AI; our average end of season pregnancy rates (combined 1st/ 2nd cycle figures) are consistently over 80% for both chilled and frozen.
 Artificial insemination can be used on all mares EXCEPT for those Thoroughbreds whose progeny are to be registered with the Weatherbys General Stud Book.

 Mares for insemination with both fresh and chilled semen usually require only once daily scanning which can usually be performed at your own premises.
 When examination with the mare in stocks is more appropriate, they can be brought into our base in Launton.
 Any mare that is sound for breeding should be suitable for insemination with chilled/ fresh semen.
 It may also prove a more successful method for mares who have previously failed to conceive by natural cover.

 Mares for insemination with frozen semen require more frequent scanning.
 We continue to achieve excellent conception rates with frozen semen with very frequent scanning of the mare to accurately identify time of ovulation.
 Generally, we require these mares to board at New Barn Farm for this period.
 Conception rates with frozen semen are known to reduce with increasing mare age although we have had excellent pregnancy rates even with 16+ year old maiden mares.